stellar-admin/website/input/docs/fields.md

 ### Specifying field visibility

-You can also control visibility of a field by calling the various `Hide*` methods. `Hide()` will hide a field in all views.
-This is useful, for example for key fields that you never want to display to the user.
-Or maybe you want the key field to only be visible in the list and detail views, in which case you can call the `HideOnForms()` method that will hide the field in the edit and create views.
+You can also control the visibility of a field by calling the various `Hide*` methods. `Hide()` hides a field in all views.
+This is useful, for example, for key fields that you never want to display to the user.
+Or maybe you want the key field to only be visible in the list and detail views, in which case you can call the `HideOnForms()` method that hides the field in the edit and create views.

 ## Specifying the name of the field

 The second optional parameter for the `HasField` method is the `name` parameter.
-By default, the `Name` of the field will be determined by the underlying property name, but there may be case we specifying the name field is required.
+By default, the `Name` of the field is determined by the underlying property name, but there may be cases where specifying the name field is required.
 For example, if your field does not reference a property, but is a complex expression like the following:

 ```cs
 HasField(c => $"{c.FirstName} {c.LastName}");